 In-State Tuition: $15,504*

 Out-of-State Tuition: $39,120*

 *Note: These represent the average tuition paid by students.
 The amount you pay for your program will vary based on a variety of factors.
 Be sure to consult your academic advisor.
 The Program Tuition and Fees chart is available on the Student Financial Services website.

 The University of Vermont offers a scholarship to the first 25 admitted and enrolled students who are beginning the program in the summer term.
 The scholarship will cover the cost of one course (3 or 4 credits).
 To receive the scholarship, you must successfully complete two or more summer courses.
 There is no need to apply; your advisor will notify you if you are eligible for the scholarship.

-Through the generous support of the Hillman Foundation, a $1,000 scholarship is available for a student enrolled in UVM’s Post-Bacc Premed Program.
-Candidates will be considered based on academic strength, community service, and financial need.
-To apply for the scholarship, you must complete your FAFSA Application by June 1, and the online scholarship application by July 1.
+Through the generous support of the Hillman Foundation and an anonymous donor, two scholaraships in the amount of $1,000 (Hillman Foundation) and $2,000 (anonymous donor) are available to two students enrolled in UVM’s Post-Baccalaureate Premedical Program.
+Candidates will be considered based on academic strength, community services, and financial need.
+To apply for the scholarship, you must have a current FAFSA on file at UVM Student Financial Services and complete the online scholarship application by December 15th.